 The Assessor's Department maintains an assessment system that can develop fair and equitable values for all classes of property through the use of a sophisticated computer-assisted mass appraisal system.
 Our staff is available to answer taxpayer questions about abatements, excise taxes, exemptions, and property identification.
 An informed taxpayer has a better understanding of the valuation processes and the services allowed by law for taxpayers.

-Click HERE to see the 2022 Personal Property Values (coming soon)
+- Click HERE to see the 2024 Personal Property Values

 About the Assessor's Department

 - Office Assistant